Lygodactylus kimhowelli

 Lygodactylus kimhowelli, also known commonly as Kim Howell's dwarf gecko, the Tanzanian dwarf gecko, and the zebra dwarf gecko, is a species of lizard in the family Gekkonidae.
 The species is endemic to Tanzania.

 Etymology

-The specific name, kimhowelli, is in honor of herpetologist Mr. Kim Monroe Howell (born 1945).
+The specific name, kimhowelli, is in honor of herpetologist Kim Monroe Howell (born 1945).

+Habitat

+The preferred natural habitat of L. kimhowelli is forest, at altitudes from sea level to 1,350 m, but it has also been found in suburban gardens.

+Behavior

+L. kimhowelli is arboreal and diurnal.